custom-cards/flex-table-card/README.md

 - type: custom:flex-table-card
   title: may be omitted, to be hidden

-	# first the **canidate** entities will be selected
+  # 1st the **canidate** entities will be selected
   entities:
     include: zwave.*
     exclude: zwave.unknown_node*

-	# secondly, the *column contents* are defined, there are
+  # 2nd, the *column contents* are defined, there are
   # different ways to match contents:
   columns:
     # example: match in entity attributes
     - name: Column Header
       attr: *.receivedTS
     - name: More Header
       attr: *.sendTS
     # example: match and show the sone entity-property
     #          e.g., the state (incl. any non-attr members)
     - name: Next Head
       prop: state
 ```

 Further I also regulary have the need to